AlexMercedCoder/tutorialblog/content/blog/2026/2026-02-dm-04-data-modeling-for-the-lakehouse-what-changes.md

 ## What's Different About a Lakehouse

-A lakehouse stores data as files — typically Parquet — on object storage like S3 or Azure Blob.
+A lakehouse stores data as files : typically Parquet,  on object storage like S3 or Azure Blob.
 An open table format like Apache Iceberg adds structure: schema definitions, partition metadata, snapshot history, and transactional guarantees.

 This architecture gives you more flexibility than a traditional RDBMS, but also more responsibility.
 There are no foreign key constraints enforced at write time.
 No triggers.
 No stored procedures.
 Referential integrity is your problem to solve in pipelines and views, not something the storage engine handles for you.